PROCEDURAL RULES FOR ARBITRATION ARBITRATION SERVICE OF PORTLAND, INC. (ASP)

 1. Claim Initiation.
 A party may initiate an arbitration by paying to ASP the required non-refundable filing fee and by filing with ASP a Statement of Claim and serving a copy thereof upon each party against whom relief is sought (and by serving a copy thereof on each party's attorney, if known).
 ASP may refuse to accept claim initiation, or ASP may suspend, or may order the arbitrator(s) to suspend, the arbitration process until claimant pays the required filing fee.

 2. Statement of Claim.
 The Statement of Claim shall summarize the basis of the claim, the relief sought, the dollar amount of any money demand, whether interest is claimed, whether attorney's fees are claimed (and, if so, whether based on contract or statute), and, to the extent known by the initiating party, the opposing party's denial or defense thereto.
-The statement of claim shall include the names, addresses, and (if known) the telephone numbers of the parties and their attorneys, and shall include as an attachment, a copy of the agreement that contains the agreement to arbitrate (or the pertinent portions thereof) that identifies the parties, their signatures, the arbitration clause, and those portions that will help ASP to determine the county or city where the arbitration should be held.
-(Note: ASP supplies claim forms and forms can be downloaded from ASP's web page: arbserve.com.)
+The statement of claim shall include the names, addresses, and (if known) the telephone numbers of the parties and (if known) their attorneys, and shall include as an attachment, a copy of the agreement that contains the agreement to arbitrate (or the pertinent portions thereof) that identifies the parties, their signatures, the arbitration clause, and those portions that will help ASP to determine the county or city where the arbitration should be held.
+Because proving a claim comes later in the arbitration process, claimants should avoid attaching unnecessary claim-proving exhibits to the claim statement.
+(Note: ASP claim forms can be downloaded from ASP's web page: arbserve.com.)

 3. Number of Arbitrators.
-If the amount in controversy does not exceed $75,000, the dispute shall be decided by a sole arbitrator (unless the parties agreed to a three-person panel).
-If the amount in controversy exceeds $75,000 (or if it exceeds $50,000 and three arbitrators are requested by claimant when initiating the claim), the dispute shall be decided by a panel of three arbitrators (unless the parties agreed to resolution by a sole arbitrator).
+If the amount in controversy does not exceed $100,000, the dispute shall be decided by a sole arbitrator (unless the parties agreed to a three-person panel).
+If the amount in controversy exceeds $100,000 the dispute shall be decided by a panel of three arbitrators (unless the parties agreed to resolution by a sole arbitrator).
 ASP shall determine the amount in controversy when the Statement of Claim is filed.
+The claimant may amend the claim but if the amendment adds one or more additional respondents, or if the amendment changes the dispute resolution from a sole arbitrator to a three-person panel, the claimant shall pay ASP a filing fee equal to the difference between the original filing fee and the fee payable to ASP if the amended claim had been initially filed.

-5. Filing Fees.
-When a claim is filed, the initiating party shall pay ASP a non-refundable administrative filing fee based upon the amount in controversy and the number of parties (sides) to the dispute, as follows:
+4. Filing Fees.
+When a claim is filed, the initiating party shall pay ASP a non-refundable administrative filing fee based upon the amount in controversy (at the time the claim is filed) and the number of parties (sides) to the dispute, as follows:

 plus